 Candidates for promotion and tenure are encouraged to submit a portfolio of materials related to their teaching.
 Such portfolios may include course syllabi, selected assignments and handouts, a statement outlining the candidate's teaching philosophy, materials documenting the development of new courses, or any other materials the candidate feels ought to be assessed.

-Because information from chairperson's visits, student evaluations, and student surveys is part of the chairperson's files, it is the responsibility of the chairperson to assemble this material for the consideration of the members of the Department Council.
+Because information from chairperson's visits, student evaluations, and student surveys is part of the chairperson's files, it is the responsibility of the chairperson to assemble this material for the consideration of the members of the Promotion and Tenure Committee.

 At the time of consideration for tenure or promotion, the candidate shall submit published and unpublished work for consideration by the members who are eligible to vote (see section V).
 Where unpublished material is submitted, the candidate shall also provide whatever documentation may be available that would assist in assessing its scholarly value (e.g. readers' reports, publishers' letters, advice from highly reputed scholars in the field).
 Candidates may also submit evidence of their recognition as scholars or writers in their fields, such as reviews of their work, awards, citations by other scholars, election to membership on boards of professional organizations, appointments as editor of scholarly or literary journals, and invitations as keynote (or similar) speakers.

 The chairperson shall request written evaluations of the candidate's scholarship.
 These shall total four, one written by a senior member of the department and three written by external evaluators.
 The chairperson shall ask the candidate to submit at least five names of qualified external reviewers in his or her field of expertise.
 Candidates may also submit up to two names of persons who should not be invited to serve as reviewers.
-The chairperson shall select at least one external reviewer from among those suggested by the candidate and at least one on the basis of consultation with the Department Council and members of the department in the candidate's field.
+The chairperson shall select at least one external reviewer from among those suggested by the candidate and at least one on the basis of consultation with the Promotion and Tenure Committee and members of the department in the candidate's field.
 None of the outside reviewers should have any vested interest in the candidate’s career; for example, dissertation directors or co-authors might be considered to have a conflict of interest.
-Both internal and external evaluations shall be submitted for the consideration of the eligible members of the department and the Department Council.
+Both internal and external evaluations shall be submitted for the consideration of the eligible members of the department and the Promotion and Tenure Committee.